Sudan Memory: Background

-One of the geographically largest countries in Africa with about 43 million people, numerous ethnic groups and more than 100 native languages and dialects, Sudan's history is rich with a diverse cultural and documentary heritage that has been preserved in numerous private and public collections all over the country.
+One of the geographically largest countries in Africa with about 43 million people, numerous ethnic groups and more than 100 native languages and dialects, Sudan's history is rich with diverse cultural and documentary heritage that has been preserved in numerous private and public collections all over the country.
 These collections comprise different cultural practices and traditions, as well as many documents and other media of historical events.
 Because of various factors, ranging from the high temperatures and the intrusion of sand, economic and political restrictions to the lack of adequate technology and training, archives in Sudan are at risk of being lost for future generations and the country's cultural heritage in general.

 One of the participating organizations, the Sudan National Film Archive is one of the largest audiovisual archives in the African continent.
 According to Sudan Memory's aims, parts of the collections from numerous such institutions have been digitized since July 2018, including the National Film Archive, the National Museum, the University of Khartoum library in Sudan, as well as the National Archives in South Sudan.
 A centre for digitization was established in Khartoum and its personnel were trained.

 Funding has been provided by a number of international partners, notably the British Council's Cultural Protection Fund and ALIPH, the International Alliance for the Protection of Cultural Heritage in Conflict Areas and the Government of the United Kingdom's Department for Digital, Culture, Media & Sport.
 The leading partners in Sudan are the National Records Office of Sudan (NRO) and the Sudanese Association for Archiving Knowledge (SUDAAK), an NGO aiming at the protection and promotion of Sudanese culture and information through archives.
 King's College London provided the overall management of the project, working with a large number of local Sudanese and international members of the project team.